karkman/Arcobacter_project/README.md

 done
 ```

-Assemblies will be compared using Quast
+Assemblies will be compared using Quast.
 _Resources: 1 CPU, 2 Gb mem, 30 min_

 ```bash